needle-mirror/com.unity.scripting.python/Documentation~/inProcessAPI.md

 Python scripts and to create a menu item to allow users to easily access the script.

 In addition you can directly call Python from your C# scripts.
-Python for Unity offers a high-level API and a low-level API.
+Python Scripting offers a high-level API and a low-level API.

 ## High-level API: PythonRunner.RunString